FREE SHIPPING for orders over €50 in Slovenia and €150 in the EU

 Morsi NM.
 Antimicrobial effect of crude extracts of Nigella sativa on multiple antibiotic-resistant bacteria.
 Acta Microbiol Pol 2000; 49(1): 63-74

-In the article by Morsi (2000) , the author investigated the antimicrobial activity of crude extracts of Nigella sativa (black cumin seeds) against bacteria resistant to various antibiotics.
-The author tested the effectiveness of various extracts (including ethanolic and aqueous extracts) against several bacteria, including carriers of resistance to common antibiotics such as Escherichia coli, Pseudomonas aeruginosa, Staphylococcus aureus and others.
-The results showed that extracts of Nigella sativa have significant antimicrobial activity against a wide range of bacteria, including those resistant to multiple antibiotics.
-The study confirms the potential of Nigella sativa as a natural alternative treatment for infections caused by antibiotic-resistant bacteria, which is particularly important in light of the growing problem of bacterial drug resistance.
+In the article Morsi (2000) The author investigated the antimicrobial activity of crude extracts of Nigella sativa (black cumin seeds) against bacteria resistant to various antibiotics.
+The author tested the efficacy of various extracts (including ethanolic and aqueous extracts) against several bacteria, including carriers of resistance to common antibiotics, such as Escherichia coli, Pseudomonas aeruginosa, Staphylococcus aureus, and others.
+The results showed that Nigella sativa extracts have significant antimicrobial activity against a broad spectrum of bacteria, including those resistant to multiple antibiotics.
+The study confirms the potential of Nigella sativa as a natural alternative treatment for infections caused by antibiotic-resistant bacteria, which is especially important in light of the growing problem of bacterial drug resistance.

 3. Source: